Important Updates Regarding the Paycheck Protection Program as of 01/15/2021

 AFTER YOU HAVE ENROLLED IN ONLINE BANKING

-- Once your application is complete, print, sign, and date all applicable areas.
+Once your application is complete, print, sign, and date all applicable areas.
 We must have original signatures to process the application.
 Electronic signatures cannot be accepted.
-Click here to view all areas that must have original initials or signature.

 - Log in to online banking.

-- Go to the Message Center in online banking by clicking the down arrow to the right of your username and choose Messages.
-You can find your username in the upper right corner of the screen.
+- Go to the Message Center in online banking by clicking the down arrow to the right of your name or business name in the upper right corner of the screen and choose Messages.

 - Choose Compose to initiate a new message.